geeknik/my-awesome-stars/README.md

 - [SigNoz/charts](https://github.com/SigNoz/charts) - Helm Charts for SigNoz

+## Nim

+- [crashappsec/chalk](https://github.com/crashappsec/chalk) - Chalk allows you to follow code from development, through builds and into production.

 ## Nix

 - [fort-nix/nix-bitcoin](https://github.com/fort-nix/nix-bitcoin) - A collection of Nix packages and NixOS modules for easily installing full-featured Bitcoin nodes with an emphasis on security.